MikeSpreitzer/k8api-scaletest/README.md

 For a simple process, just `cd` and `go build`.

 For a piece that supports containerization, there are three stages and a `Makefile` that handles the first two.
-The `make` or `make build` command will build the executable.
+To build the executable for your development machine, just `cd` and `go build`.
+The `make` or `make build` command will build the executable for use in a container.
 Use `make publish` to create a Docker image and push it somewhere.
-By default that is `$LOGNAME` at Dockerhub; you can `make publish DOCKERPFX=$reg/$ns` to push to `$reg/$ns` instead.
+By default that somewhere is `$LOGNAME` at Dockerhub; you can `make publish DOCKERPFX=$reg/$ns` to push to `$reg/$ns` instead.
 Finally, there is a YAML file that describes a Kubernetes ReplicaSet that runs the image that I built (you may want to edit it to run the image that you build).

 ### The Vendor Gotcha